lanceathome/bggscripts/README.md

 ```
 select user, entered from (select  user,count(*) as entered,sum(points) as pts from results where user in (select user from results where month='2019-11-01') group by user) where pts=0;
 ```

+## Configuration File

+Access to the BGG XML API requires a bearer token.
+This is set in the config.json file with the key "appToken" and is read by all scripts that access the XML data.